unstablesun/Ue4RandomExercise/README.md

 Navigating the playfield!
 ![Screenhot](ScreenShot3.png)

 Notes: ScannableObject should probably come from a factory.
+Also need to move the static mesh component from RobotDroneBP to RobotDrone.cpp in order to complete the requirements of the test.
 I have wait time set to 0.1 and collision set to 30 but these can be set back to test standards on the RobotObjectBP in the level.
-There are things I should clean up but I'm leaving this as is for now.